carlosivanr/hugo_website/content/guides/workflow/2022-06-14-r-snippets/index.en.markdown

 ---

 One of my favorite features in RStudio is the code snippet.
-This feature allows users to save templates of code that can be used to save you time.
-Maybe there's a function or chain of piped commands that one uses frequently.
-Instead of building these from scratch every time, the code snippet can be used to serve as a guide post and modified for each situation.
-Some snippets are already baked into RStudio, but one can also create your own for your own needs.
+This feature allows users to save frequently used templates of code that can be recycled for other uses.
+For example, if there's a function or chain of piped commands that one uses frequently, instead of writing these from scratch every time, the code snippet can be used to insert the template that can then be filled in with .
+Some snippets are already baked into RStudio, but you can also create your own for your own specific needs.

 ## Examples of snippets